 St. Mary's Street north of Josephine Street includes a mix of restaurants, live music venues, bars, churches, and commercial strip retail.
 The North St. Mary's Business Owners Association organizes and advocates for improving business opportunities while maintaining this place's unique culture.
+St. Mary's Street includes Mexican American and Lesbian, Gay, Bisexual, Transgender, Queer, Plus gathering places.
 South of Josephine Street there is residential, office, and light construction supply and storage uses.
 The corridor is next to Tobin Hill's traditional residential neighborhood and Tobin Hill Historic District, the San Antonio River Focus Area to the east, and the San Antonio River and Pearl a short distance beyond.

 There are a variety of compatibility issues related to adjacency of the area's nightlife with residential areas, including parking, litter, and other activities associated with a concentration of drinking establishments.
 Solutions should be sought in managing these issues, without limiting household growth or the area's cultural vibrancy.
 For example, instead of limiting live music venues north of Josephine Street, resources should be pooled to support law enforcement, trash pickup, and shared parking.

-Vision for St. Mary's Street Mixed-use Corridor
+Vision for St. Mary's Street Mixed-Use Corridor

-A thriving nightlife and live music scene on St. Mary's Street north of Josephine Street is an important part of the Midtown vision.
+A thriving nightlife, culinary and live music scene on St. Mary's Street north of Josephine Street is an important part of the Midtown vision.
 Commercial diversity, including more retail and restaurants with daytime service is especially supported here.
 The following actions would contribute to achieving the vision for St. Mary's Street while contributing to other Midtown goals:

-- St. Mary's should be a part of a state-designated Cultural District. - A local improvement district drawing revenue from local properties and business should be considered to fund shared services including parking and waste and litter management.

-- Live music venues and bars should be concentrated north of Josephine.
+St. Mary's should be a part of a state-designated Cultural District.

+- A local improvement district drawing revenue from local properties and business should be considered to fund shared services including parking and waste and litter management. - Live music venues and bars should be concentrated north of Josephine.
 South of Grayson, residential development that does not necessarily include commercial uses is welcome. - Make Josephine Street an inviting, vibrant and comfortable multimodal connection between San Antonio River and St. Mary's Street. - The Midtown Brackenridge TIRZ Plan (2011) includes additional recommendations that would contribute to this area's success.